Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Character Options/Races/Goliaths in Exandria.md

 ## Goliaths

 The goliaths of Exandria are a mighty people with stone giant blood running in their veins.
 Most stand well over seven feet tall and are blessed with a naturally powerful physique.
-Like their stone giant progenitors, goliaths are a rare sight in Wildemount.
-Most live on isolated peaks in the Cyrios Mountains, the Penumbra Range, and on the isolated land of Eiselcross.
+Like their stone giant progenitors, goliaths are a rare sight in [[Wildemount]].
+Most live on isolated peaks in the [[Cyrios Mountains]], the [[Penumbra Range]], and on the isolated land of [[Eiselcross]].
 Those few goliaths who are exiled from their herds and wander into more densely peopled lands are uniformly greeted with fear and confusion.

 Goliaths have a compulsion to compete and keep score, counting their deeds and tallying their accomplishments to compare to others.
 Goliaths love to win, but they see defeat as a prod to improve their skills.
 Above all else, they are driven to outdo their past efforts.
 Few goliaths reach old age, as most die attempting to surpass their past achievements.